 They and their staff are conscientious event specialists who work to ensure that visions come in on budget.
 Because Eventfully Yours and Chairs for Affairs are a family, the Company can provide event planning services, print design services, vendor recommendations as well all the equipment required to ensure a successful occasion.

 They turned to a credit union and also to the business broker who was managing the acquisition process.
 More time went by, the escrow closing deadline was rapidly approaching and the sisters still did not have a loan commitment.
 They asked the broker to look for an alternative.
-They were quickly introduced to Michael De Vivo, EVP/chief credit officer of Trans Pacific National Bank (TPNB).
-He stepped in, recognizing the fast-approaching closing date as well as the uniqueness of the situation.
+They were quickly introduced to the Beacon, which stepped in, recognizing the fast-approaching closing date as well as the uniqueness of the situation.
 The other financial institutions had turned them away, feeling that the sisters lacked enough equity for a business acquisition.
 The banks were reluctant because Eventfully Yours was a young company.
-But De Vivo knew that this was a situation that called for a more enlightened approach.
-He and Bank CEO, Bob Lussier met with the sisters and took the time to figure out how to structure a loan that worked for them.
+But Beacon recognized that this was a situation that called for a more enlightened approach.
+Bank executives met with the sisters and took the time to figure out how to structure a loan that worked for them.

 “We didn’t qualify,” Kendra says.
 “We were new and we were not in an industry that most banks were willing to take a risk on.
 It seemed to us that no one at the other places that we approached thought creatively or gave us credit for our past business successes.

-Lussier has a different perspective about a bank’s role in supporting small businesses and building local economies.
+Beacon sees its role as supporting small businesses and building local economies.
 It manifests itself in how his staff works with customers with the goal of making a transaction happen rather than trying to find ways to make the process more difficult.
-The fact that an EVP stepped in to bring the loan to fruition is another hallmark of the Bank.

-“Our management is empowered to find solutions,” he says.
-“We understand acquisitions and real estate and the fact that not every prospective customer is going to be a cookie cutter fit.
-In the case of Kendra and Rayna, we saw effective managers who were growing their company and who had in their sights a business that was a perfect fit for their vision.
-As a community bank, we see that our role is to encourage and to work with businesses like that, not to turn them away.”
+The management is empowered to find solutions.
+Its officers understand acquisitions and real estate and the fact that not every prospective customer is going to be a cookie cutter fit.
+In the case of Kendra and Rayna, the Bank saw effective managers who were growing their company and who had in their sights a business that was a perfect fit for their vision.
+As a community bank, the goal is to encourage and to work with businesses like that, not to turn them away.

 How has it worked out?
 The Company continues to grow, adding customers and becoming the vendor of choice for an increasing number of corporate clients and venues.
 It is already looking at additional space and more delivery vehicles as requirements for its larger business and footprint are evident.